-- e.
-Make a copy of the worksheet and rename the new worksheet Loan Formulas. - f.
-Display the formulas (Formulas, Formula Auditing, Show Formulas) and Autofit the columns. - g.
-Set up the Loans IF Loan Formulas worksheet to print in Landscape orientation, all on one page, centered horizontally but not vertically, and include a footer that contains the file name on the left and the sheet name on the right.
+- f.
+Make a copy of the worksheet and rename the new worksheet Loan Formulas. - g.
+Display the formulas (Formulas, Formula Auditing, Show Formulas) and AutoFit the columns. - h.
+Set up the Loans Formulas worksheet to print in Landscape orientation, all on one page, centered horizontally but not vertically, and include a footer that contains the file name on the left and the sheet name on the right.
 Click the Sheet tab and click Row and column headings.
 Click OK.
 Compare the preview with the key.
 Make needed corrections, save the workbook, and close it.